teejee2008/aptik/MANUAL.md

 Usage: `aptik --restore-packages`

 Following actions are executed for restore:
       1. List of packages are read from `<basepath>/packages/selected.list`.
 Packages that are not installed, but available in repositories, will be installed using the package manager.
       * Debian-based distros - Installed using `aptitude`, `apt-fast`, `apt-get` or `apt` in order of preference
       * Fedora-based distros - Installed using `dnf` or `yum` in order of preference
       * Arch-based distros - Installed using `pacman`
       2. Debian-based distros - Any deb files in backup folder `<basepath>/debs` will be installed using `apt` or `gdebi` in order of preference.
+      3. Newly downloaded packages will be copied back to the backup location `<basepath>/cache`.
+This is useful if you use the same backups to restore to another machine.
+The next run will have all required packages in cache, and package download will not be required.
+      4. Package manager cache is cleaned after restoring packages.
+This saves disk space and removes packages which are no longer required.

 ### User Accounts